-- 1. Assess the situation. - 2.
+- Assess the situation. - 2.
 Inform the school via PA that a shooter is on campus and the location if known. - 3.
-Call 9-1-1 immediately or when safe to do so.
-Or from a Cell Phone...Los Angeles County Sheriff @ (323) 820-6700 - 4.
+Call 9-1-1 immediately or when safe to do so. - 4.
 If your site has video surveillance equipment, monitor the shooter's movements and inform your staff via email.